Key Innovation Management Models and Theories

 The Technology adoption life cycle was first introduced by Geoffrey Moore in his book Crossing the Chasm.

-It builds on the research on one of the most researched social theory, the diffusion of innovations among individuals and organizations, created by Everett Rogers in 1962, and explains why companies with disruptive products and technology often have difficulties in succeeding in the mainstream market.
+It builds on the research on one of the most researched social theory, the diffusion of innovations among individuals and organizations, created by Everett Rogers in 1962, and explains why companies with disruptive products and technology often have difficulties to succeed in the mainstream market.

-According to the theory, the main aspects that affect to spreading a new idea or innovation are time, communication and social systems, also referred to as adopter categories.
+According to the theory, the main aspects that affect the distribution of a new idea or innovation are time, communication and social systems, also referred to as adopter categories.